CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/01-ModelingADie.md

 }
 ```

-Notice, both `Sides` and `LastRolled` are `public int` values with a `get`.
-This
+Both `Sides` and `LastRolled` are `public` properties with a `get`.
+When we mark
-is because those values are **observable**.
+a property `public` it exposes that value so it can be accessed throughout the
+program.
+This is often called a **getter** (thus the word `get`).

-However, `Sides` does not have a `set`.
-This is because that value **never changes**.
+However, `Sides` does not have a `set` (setter).
+This is because that value **never
+changes**.
+When you have a property that cannot be changed, we say that it is
+**immutable**.
+In general, making variables **immutable** is a good practice
+because it typically reduces complexity.

 Additionally, `LastRolled` has a `private set`.
-This is because the value that
-was `LastRolled` should not be something that can simply be changed.
-Instead,
-there will be specific rules for how this value is set.
+When we mark a property
+`private` we do **NOT** expose it to the rest of the program.
+Instead, we
+enforce that the property may only be modified within the class it was defined.

-**Note**: Using a `private set` is generally considered a good practice because
+If a variable needs to change, it is a good practice reduce the number of ways
-it limits the number of ways the value can be modified.
-This practice is
+the variable can be modified.
+This is often called the [Principle of least
-typically called **encapsulation**.
+privilege].

+In this case, `LastRolled` has specific rules for how the value will be set.
+By
+marking it **private** we can guarantee that the value will not be modified
+outside of this class, thus reducing the complexity of the program.

 ## Constructing a Die
 {: .no_toc }